Awards & Recognition Team

 - Is in academic good standing with a minimum cumulative grade point average of 2.5.

-- Has demonstrated success in his or her student or departmental employment either through longevity or improved work performance.
+- Demonstrates success in his or her role as a student or employee either through longevity or improved work performance.

 - Reflects a professional and positive attitude and displays strong customer service skills (i.e., punctuality, attendance, and customer friendliness).